CarryHof/Fast-DDS/README.md

 </div>

 <br><br>
+This fork is dedicated to creating tracepoints, for the purpose of analyzing the discovery process.
+<br><br>

 *eprosima Fast DDS* is a C++ implementation of the DDS (Data Distribution Service) standard of the OMG (Object Management Group). eProsima Fast DDS implements the RTPS (Real Time Publish Subscribe) protocol, which provides publisher-subscriber communications over unreliable transports such as UDP, as defined and maintained by the Object Management Group (OMG) consortium.